Why Yard Grading Matters for Texas Foundations

 Regrading: DIY or Hire a Pro?

-How to Vet a Licensed Texas Foundation Contractor
+How to Vet a Texas Drainage or Foundation Contractor

 Red flags to watch for:

-• Pressure to decide same day - legitimate companies give you time to compare
+- Pressure to decide same day - unless an immediate hazard is documented, take time to compare the proposed scope

-Get 2-3 written estimates for any job over $1,000.
-Ask each contractor to specify the discharge point for any drainage work, what compaction method they use, and whether the final grade will be checked with a level.
-If estimates vary widely, ask each contractor to walk you through their approach - the explanation usually reveals who actually understands your site.
+For material work, compare 2-3 written estimates when practical.
+Ask each contractor to specify the discharge point for any drainage work, what compaction method they use, and how final elevations or grade will be checked.
+If estimates vary widely, ask each contractor to explain the measured problem, method, quantities and exclusions so you can identify why the scopes differ.

 FAQ: Foundation Drainage in Texas